2020 In Review: The Day The Sky Turned Blood Orange; Historic Wildfires Ravage Northern California

 But Mother Nature wasn’t through yet.
 Wildfires ripped through acres of trees killed by bark beetles and drought in the Sierra near Shaver Lake in Fresno County and in the mountain communities of Yuba County.

-The Creek Fire roared to life in September, spawning two Firenados as it raced through vacation homes and communities in the popular recreation area near Shaver Lake.
+The Creek Fire roared to life in September, spawning two firenados as it raced through vacation homes and communities in the popular recreation area near the lake.

 Firenados In California Wildfires